goruck/home-generative-agent/README.md

 ![Project Maintenance][maintenance-shield]

-The goal of this project is to create a generative AI agent integration for Home Assistant which allows you to converse with an AI agent that is capable of understanding the state of your home and taking action on your behalf both explicitly and proactively.
-The AI agent is built using [LangChain](https://www.langchain.com/) and [LangGraph](https://www.langchain.com/langgraph) which allows for scalable and cutting edge solutions by leveraging these world-class frameworks which are tightly integrated into this Home Assistant integration.
+The goal of this project is to create a generative AI agent integration for Home Assistant that understands your home's context, learn your preferences and interact with you and your home to accomplish activities you find valuable.
+The AI agent is built using [LangChain](https://www.langchain.com/) and [LangGraph](https://www.langchain.com/langgraph) which allows for scalable and cutting edge solutions by leveraging these world-class frameworks which are tightly integrated into Home Assistant.
 A hybrid cloud - edge solution is used that balances cost, accuracy and latency.

-**The follwing features are supported.**
+he following features are supported.

 - Create complex Home Assistant automation.
 - Image scene analysis and understanding.